pmprosociety/authcompanion/README.md

 ## Introduction

+AuthCompanion aims to satisfy the most common identity and user management needs for single factor authentication.

-To run AuthCompanion, download the source code or use git to clone this repository
+Start by downloading the source code or use git, to clone this repository

 ```sh
 $ git clone https://github.com/pmprosociety/authcompanion.git